imgres2002/Legit-Check/README.md

 # pandabuy legit check
 ![](images/gui.png)
+# The application does not contain the pandabuy database and is only for people who are authorized to have it

-Legit Check is a simple program for searching legit users in pandabuy leak data based on JSON files and VCF files.
-It allows the user to select a file, specify search criteria, and then search through the chosen files for matching data.
+Legit Check is a simple program for searching legit users in pandabuy txt database.
+It allows the user to select a file, specify search criteria, and then search matching users in JSON file, VCF file or specify search criteria.

 ## How to Use the Program